|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 Individuals with Special Educational Needs and Disabilities are in the group that is most vulnerable to prejudice based hurtful behaviour and bullying across their whole lifetime.
 Unlike other groups, their vulnerability does not reduce with age.

-Stonewall data (The School Report 2012) emphasises the vulnerability of lesbian, gay and bisexual (LGB) young people.
+Stonewall data (The School Report 2012) demonstrates the vulnerability of lesbian, gay and bisexual (LGB) young people.

 Such experiences lead young people who are LGB to change their future educational plans and to have increased their risk of suicide, self-harm and depression.